NGUYENTHIHONGTUYET09/trangtriGIT/README.md

 <p align="center">
   <h3 align="center">A passionate student from Vietnam </h3>
 </p>
-✔ I'm a student at UIT.
+✔ I'm a student at University of Information Technology (UIT).
 💕I want to dive into the cryptographic world of technology 🤞🤞🤞❤❤❤✔✔✔